kaadmy/proto16/SPECS.md

 ## Memory

-- ROM cartridge: 64MB at 300MB/s
+- ROM cartridge: 32MB at 300MB/s
 - Persistent storage: 32KB at 150MB/s
 - RAM: 64KB at 600MB/s
 - VRAM: 64KB internal at 600MB/s

+RAM, VRAM, and persistent storage are guaranteed to be zeroed at the start of the program.

 ## Controls